braginxv/netgym/README.md

 1. Rest methods GET, POST (with arbitrary content, url-encoded, form-data), PUT, DELETE, OPTIONS
 1. Diverse HTTP/1.1 connections: Single/Closable (per request), Keep-alive and Pipelining.
-1. HTTPS over TLS connections using the latest version of TLS available on running JVM and coordinating with the remote server.
+1. HTTPS over TLS connections using the latest version of TLS available on running JVM.

 The basic feature is that the only one instance of client used to serve all socket-based connections and built on limited thread pool.
 Furthermore, different stages or operations of one connection can perform parallel on the same thread pool.
-This pool so-called fork-join thread pool provides large number of parallel operations over the small number of threads.
+This so-called fork-join thread pool provides large number of parallel operations over small number of threads.

 ![Thread model](images/netgym_thread_model.png)

-As it is shown above, the following operations are executing parallel allowing to increase a performance:
+As it is shown above, the following operations execute in parallel increasing performance:

 1. Response data decryption (using TLS)
 1. Gzip/deflate uncompressing of a response content